-Production and sales of electronic memories are dominated by dynamic random-access memory (DRAM) and Flash.
+PRODUCTION and sales of electronic memories are dominated by dynamic random-access memory (DRAM) and Flash.
 DRAM is the workhorse of active memory in current electronics.
-It is fast, cheap to produce and has very high endurance.
+It is fast and cheap to produce and has very high endurance.
 However, it also has some inconvenient properties, notably volatility and destructive read.
-As a result, persistent data refreshing is required, negatively impacting the bandwidth, scaling capacity and energy consumption of the memory [1].
-Consequently, the search for alternative memory concepts with all of the advantages of DRAM and none of the disadvantages, sometimes called 'universal memory', continues.
-Universal memory cells should be non-volatile, low-voltage, low-energy, non-destructively read, cheap, fast and high-endurance, providing a universal solution for all memory requirements.
-Implementing such a memory as a nonvolatile RAM (NVRAM), for example, would produce a paradigm shift in computing.
-However, a seemingly insurmountable stumbling block is the apparently contradictory requirements of non-volatility, which necessitates a very robust programmed state, and fast, lowvoltage (low-energy) write and erase, which implies a state that can be readily changed.
-This has led to the view that the universal memory concept is not realistic [2].
+As a result, persistent data refreshing is required, negatively affecting the bandwidth, scaling capacity, and energy consumption of the memory [1].
+Consequently, the search for alternative memory concepts with all the advantages of DRAM and none of the disadvantages, sometimes called "universal memory," continues.
+Universal memory cells should be nonvolatile, have low voltage, have